Earl Strickland: Awards and accolades

 Strickland is a multiple winner of the prestigious Billiards Digest Player of the Year in 1984, 1985, 1987, 1988 and 2000 including Billiards Digest Player of the Decade in the 1980s.

-His career highlights of a record three WPA World Nine-ball Championships & a record five U.S. Open Nine-ball Championships along with Shane Van Boening & a record three McDermott Masters 9-Ball Championships.
+He has won a record three WPA World Nine-ball Championships and a record five U.S. Open Nine-ball Championships along with Shane Van Boening & a record three McDermott Masters 9-Ball Championships.
 Strickland is the only WPA World Nine-ball Champion ever to win the event in consecutive years.
-At Mosconi Cup, from 1996 until 2005, Strickland holds the record for winning nine times along with Johnny Archer.
+At the Mosconi Cup, from 1996 until 2005, Strickland holds the record for winning nine times along with Johnny Archer.

 Strickland once ran 11 consecutive racks against Nick Mannino during the first PCA tournament in 1996 where there was a stipulation that anyone who could 10 racks would win US$1,000,000.
-Jimmy Mataya, who was present at the event, witnessed Strickland's last shot, a tough nine-ball in which Earl showed no fear and "fired it in with authority" to win the prize.
+Jimmy Mataya, who was present at the event, witnessed Strickland's last shot, a tough nine-ball in which Earl "fired it in with authority" to win the prize.
 Up to that time, no one had ever run 10 racks of 9-ball in a row during a professionally sanctioned event.
-The feat has never been duplicated in a tournament since.
-This Million dollar Challenge event was a kickoff for the new tour, which Earl Strickland, C.J.
+This Million dollar Challenge event was a kickoff for the new tour, which Strickland, C.J.
 Wiley, and others helped to build.
 He won it on the first day of the event and the very start of the brand new tour association (PCA).
 The insurance company backing the event refused to pay and lawsuits were filed.
-The dispute was over what was considered a "run rack" as during Earl's run, he made nine-on-the-breaks and early nines, as well as run the balls 1-9 in order, which is officially considered a run rack.
+The dispute was over what was considered a "run rack" as during Earl's run, he made nine-on-the-breaks and early nines, as well as run the balls 1–9 in order, which is officially considered a run rack.
 The final rack was also an early nine made by a combination shot.
-Two and one half years later, the insurers were forced to pay up.
-Unfortunately, due to expenses of the legal battle, Earl received less than a $1,000,000 and this resulted in negative publicity around it and led to a very premature demise of the new PCA tour.
-Earl was very gracious about the money, but sorely disappointed that the new tour got off to a bad start.
-The scandal and a feud with the already existing feud with the Professional Billiards Tour fearing lost revenues and television contracts spelled doom and led to a quick demise of the new tour.
+Two and a half years later, the insurers were forced to pay up.
+Unfortunately, due to expenses of the legal battle, Earl received less than a $1,000,000 and this resulted in negative publicity around it and contributed to the demise of the new PCA tour.
+The scandal and an existing feud with the Professional Billiards Tour fearing lost revenues and television contracts led to a quick demise of the new tour.

 For 2007, he was ranked #6 in Pool & Billiard Magazine's "Fans' Top 20 Favorite Players" poll.